opral/monorepo/.changeset/honest-grapes-join.md

 "@inlang/paraglide-unplugin": minor
 ---

-Add `useVirtualModule` option to use the `$paraglide` virtual module instead of writing files to disk.
+Add `experimentalUseVirtualModules` option to use the `$paraglide` virtual module instead of writing files to disk.